jtrothwell/ADH_critique/README.md

 3. IPUMS_Census_Analysis_Ind_Data.do
 This is STATA code needed to code the CPS variables merge the industry shock files, and run the regression analysis in Table 2.

+SUPPLEMENTARY DATA FILES

+E. USITC_1997_2015_3D.csv.
+This is U.S. International Trade Commission Data (USITC) from its Dataweb for the value of Chinese imports, measured in millions of current U.S. dollars.
+It is merged with the CPS data to create a measure of import exposure for individuals by industry.
+The data is at the 3-digit NAICS level (eg computer and electronics manufacturing, transporation equipement mfg, etc)

+F. ind1990_naics_xwalk.csv
+To link the USITC data to IPUMS-CPS, one needs a crosswalk between NAICS and ind1990, which is the time-consistent industry variable used in the IPUMS-CPS database.
+I used Dorn's files to help with the creation of this crosswalk but relied on my own judgement in some cases.